 - Start times may vary by school depending on the grade level structure.

 Once students are accepted into the Pre-K program, daily attendance is MANDATORY.
 We follow the attendance policy as identified in your parent partnership agreement.

 There is a maximum of 18 children per class that are taught by both a lead degreed teacher certified in Early Childhood Education and an auxiliary teacher with a minimum of nine hours of college credit in Early Childhood Education or Child Development Associate (CDA).

 Parents are responsible for transporting students daily.

-Extended day is available at some sites.
+Extended day may be available through ALPHA-BEST at some sites.
 Contact the schools for more information.